leopoldwong/justjavac.github.com/resume-en.md

 ### Troila (2018 - 2020)

-Head of front-end department.
+Leader of front-end department.

-Build a front-end infrastructure based on the Node.js technology stack from scratch.
+Build a front-end infrastructure based on the Node.js from scratch.
 The main work achievements are:

-- Formed a front-end development team from 2 to more than 20 people
+- Formed a front-end development team from 2 to more than 20 peoples
 - Improved CI / CD process based on gitlab-ci
 - Improved front-end development efficiency by 1.5 times
-- Optimized the first screen interaction time of web pages from 2.4s to 0.63s
+- Optimized page's First Contentful Paint(FCP) Time from 2.4s to 0.63s

 ### Tech Echo (2016 - 2018)